 You go book yourselves a local host on Withlocals and let their expertise and enthusiasm reveal the urbanscape around you in ways no well-thumbed guidebook ever could.

-Last year the Dutch-based company opened its family-friendly label, aimed at involving children in city tour experiences just as much as adults.
+Last year the Dutch-based company opened its family-friendly label, aimed at involving children in customised city tour experiences just as much as adults.
 My family and I tried it ourselves at the weekend, and we loved it.

 Our host, Rüya, weaved us through London’s Borough Market on a gusty, grey-skied Saturday morning.
-Which lead me to the first point about convenience: you choose whichever day and time suits you.
+Which lead me to the first point on convenience: you choose whichever day and time suits you.
 (Unfortunately there’s no such weather option.)